This is our ethical eater’s guide to being vegan in Sri Lanka!

 Delicious breads served throughout the island, perfect to mop up saucy curries or scoop up sambols.
 Made from flour, water and salt they are cooked on a griddle and served hot.
 Coconut roti is another favourite that is slightly thicker and sometimes cooked with onion, garlic and chilli – delicious!

-Some roti are cooked in ghee instead of oil, ask to make sure
+VEGAN TIP – Some roti is cooked in ghee instead of oil, ask to make sure

 This famous dish is made by chopping up roti bread with vegetables, herbs, spices and a tangy sauce on a large metal griddle.
 The chef uses two metal slicers to chop and mix all the ingredients together in a loud and dynamic culinary show.
 You can hear it from down the road so if you’re hungry just follow your ears!